microsoft/ztlabguide/src/docs/17 - Application Proxy.md

 ## Step 1.
 Configure the on-premises websites
 1. From <https://portal.azure.com> log into your **DC VM** using Azure Bastion.

-1. From within the VM, download the AppProxyDemo.zip file from <https://1drv.ms/u/s!AjWydXh6TnNyi5onkQ4q7i5n41dSFg?e=i2dTUR>
+1. From within the VM, download the [AppProxyDemo.zip](./assets/appproxydemo.zip) file.

 1. Once downloaded, extract the zip file to any location of your choosing.
 1. In the extracted AppProxyDemo folder, right click on the file called **“Bootstrap.ps1”** and choose **Properties**.
 1. On the **General** tab check the **Unblock** box at the bottom and then click **Apply** and **OK**.